rami3l/niveo/README.md

 A minimalistic programmable configuration language.

+> Niveo is still in very early stages and not ready for production.
-> This serves as a language design practice for BUAA's _Programming Language Principle_ course.
+> It currently serves as a language design practice for BUAA's _Programming Language Principle_ course.

 ---